BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/_final/Consolidated_GLs_CBs_ET_EN.pdf.md

 <image>
-![A concise summary of Guideline 7 on the estimation of obligations for insurance and reinsurance undertakings.
+A concise summary of Guideline 7 on the estimation of obligations for insurance and reinsurance undertakings.
 It advises on estimating contract boundaries using available information when full details are lacking at recognition, and revising the assessment as more information becomes available.

-#### Guideline 7 - Estimation of obligations
+**Guideline 7 - Estimation of obligations**
 Insurance or reinsurance undertakings should, where details of a contract or the full extent of the obligations covered by a contract are not available to the undertaking at the time of recognition of the contract, estimate the boundaries of the contracts using all available information in a manner consistent with the principles set out in these Guidelines.
-Undertakings should revise this estimated assessment as soon as more detailed information is available.](#)
+Undertakings should revise this estimated assessment as soon as more detailed information is available.
 </image>